QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Problems.md

 --> solved by changing rb.velocity to Vector2.zero; in OnTriggeredExit after get off the vine
 11.Jump doesn't check enemy to get point when jump side to side, but check after jump straight --> solved by using Physics2D.CircleCaastNonAlloc();
+12.Game State: Player only stop first time the game start, after reloading scene player doesn't stop --> solved by putting the code in GameState script which is not Don'tDestroyed, instead of PlayerHealth script;
+13.Player-Life: Collide with 2 enemies take 2 life
+--> solved by changing player layer to Default from Player(enemy will collide with Player layer) after taking damage from one enemy;

 ## Cuations
-1.if use horizontalOnVine > 0 in Reaching first time player will get to Dual-Handed immediately
+1.if use horizontalOnVine > 0 in Reaching first time player will get to Dual-Handed immediately 2.if ScoreRankJson doesn't load when is not reached the Rank_Scene yet try change LoadHighScore() in ScoreRankTable script to static and call in GameState script or anywhere

 ## TODO: